 IT Support in Barrie for Georgian College-Adjacent, Royal Victoria Hospital, Financial Services, and CFB-Borden-Adjacent Operators

 IT support in Barrie means handling the specific demands of Simcoe County businesses: logistics and distribution clusters, proximity to Innisfil and Orillia, and operational patterns shaped by the Highway 400 North corridor and proximity to CFB Borden.
-Fusion Computing delivers 93% first-contact resolution with senior engineers on first call, pricing from $130/user/month co-managed or $180 fully managed.
+Fusion Computing delivers 93% first-contact resolution with senior engineers on first call, pricing at $180/user/month fully managed; co-managed priced separately based on scope.

 According to Royal Victoria Regional Health Centre public reporting, RVH operates with more than 380 physicians, 2,500 staff, and 850 volunteers across 319 beds, serving central Simcoe County including Barrie, Innisfil, Springwater, and Oro-Medonte, with more than 85,000 emergency visits annually.
 That catchment creates a dense ring of PHIPA-governed allied-health clinics, imaging partners, and specialist practices whose IT support must clear RVH vendor-security expectations before a single credential is provisioned, and Fusion Computing delivers that evidence package as part of its Barrie onboarding.